 A traditional political campaign is run by a candidate’s staff rather than an outside agency.

-Traditional political campaigns are usually associated with competitive elections in the context of stable democratic societies.
-These campaign practices include the mass production and distribution of candidate information to voters through print media, television advertising, direct mailings, billboards, speeches at rallies.
+Traditional political campaigns are usually associated with competitive elections in stable democratic societies.
+These campaign practices include the mass production and distribution of candidate information to voters through print media, television advertising, direct mailings, billboards, and speeches at rallies.

 Political campaigns have been around for a long time.
 They are used to promote or oppose political candidates and their ideologies.

-It’s a campaign that uses traditional media to communicate a candidate’s platform, background, and issues.
+The campaign uses traditional media to communicate a candidate’s platform, background, and issues.

 • Focus on the issues that are important to your constituency